 Here is my advice on the matter.
 I can’t promise that you’ll be an overnight superstar in the Twittersphere, but if you are dedicated to increasing your followers, you’re bound to the see the results.

-12. DO be yourself.
+- DO be yourself.
 Let your personality shine through.
-“Personality goes along way,” said Samuel L. Jackson, and he knows not to hide his bad-ass-ness.
+“Personality goes a long way,” said Samuel L. Jackson, and he knows not to hide his bad-ass-ness.
 People are drawn to genuine people, so have fun and be your own unique self.
-Would you want to surround yourself by people who are always putting on fronts?
+Would you want to surround yourself with people who are always putting on fronts?
 I didn’t think so.
 Then just be you.

 This list is a culmination of what I’ve learned over the last two and a half years on Twitter, and there’s been a lot of trial and error.
 I hope it can be of help to you, and I wish all of you luck on your adventures in Twitterland!